Gural

 Sex and Gender

-The most immediately noticeable difference is their manes: gural men naturally have thinner manes than the women.
+The most immediately noticeable physical difference is their manes: gural men naturally have thinner manes than the women.
 While the men’s manes stop at their shoulders and chest, the mane of the women extends down their arms to their wrists, and covers a significant portion of their backs.

 Both sexes of gural have their scent-glands, though a female gural’s are larger; extending a significant distance further down the cheeks than the males’ glands, and swelling much larger.